pauldotyu/moaw/workshops/pre03-aks/workshop.md

 ---

-## BONUS: Observing your app
+## Observing your app

-With the app running and exposed to the world, we need a way to observe what's happening within the cluster.
+Now that the app is fully deployed, we need a way to observe what's happening within the cluster.
 In AKS, we can use [Azure Container Insights](https://learn.microsoft.com/azure/azure-monitor/containers/container-insights-overview) to get insights into our cluster.
 Additionally, we can leverage [Azure Monitor managed service for Prometheus](https://learn.microsoft.com/en-Us/azure/azure-monitor/essentials/prometheus-metrics-overview) and [Azure Managed Grafana](https://learn.microsoft.com/en-us/azure/managed-grafana/overview) to get insights into our cluster using tooling that is very popular in the Cloud Native ecosystem.

+Let's explore both options

-### Azure Monitor for Containers
+### Azure Container Insights

-Your AKS cluster has been provisioned with Azure Monitor for Containers enabled.
+Your AKS cluster has been provisioned with Azure Container Insights enabled.
 This means that you can view metrics and logs for your cluster and the applications running in it.

 <div class="task" data-title="Task">